If you’re looking for directions to the Natural Water Slides at Ohiopyle State Park, you’re in the right place!

-Whether you want to ride the waterslides (yes you are allowed to do that) or just take in the scenery, here’s everything you need to know to explore and enjoy the Natural Water Slides at Ohiopyle State Park.
+Whether you want to “surf the slides” (yes that’s permissible) or just take in the scenery, here’s everything you need to know to find and enjoy the Natural Water Slides at Ohiopyle State Park.

 How to Find the Natural Water Slides at Ohiopyle State Park